scvalex/ltc/docs/final.md

   &\qquad\Big( (e < f) \Leftrightarrow (\forall k.\ \text{VC}(e)[k] \leq \text{VC}(f)[k]) \land (\exists k.\ \text{VC}(e)[k] < \text{VC}(f)[k]) \Big)
 \end{align*}

-By adding vector clocks to events in LTc, we gain the ability to sometimes determine causal relationships among them.
-This is very important because, in the event of a conflict, using the "most recent" value is a probably a good enough resolution \citep{Vog08}, and we would need the causal relationships to determine which that is.
+By adding vector clocks to changes in LTc, we gain the ability to sometimes determine causal relationships among them.
+This is very important because, in the event of diverging changes, we need to determine which the most recent common ancestor of two states is, and the vector clock causal relationship allows us to do just this.

 The downside of using vector clocks is that they add considerable overhead.
 As is obvious from the vector clock update rule, they grow